 The BioCompute Public Private Partnership is the nexus of many fields with interests in the communication bioinformatic workflow analysis.
-Leadership for the Public Private Partnership consists of an Executive Steering Committee and a Technical Steering Committee.
-For membership inquiries, please contact Jonathon Keeney.
+For membership, please register here.

 The mission of the Public Private Partnership is to: